• Best of Web

 Then came the “Prague Spring” of early 1968.
 It wasn’t Austria, but it was right next door.
 The news of the stirrings of liberty in communist Czechoslovakia dominated the newspapers and television.
 I cheered as the Czechs boldly rattled their Soviet cage.
 When Moscow crushed Czech liberties with troops and tanks, I was outraged and eager to say so.
 Within days, a blurb in the local newspaper mentioned that a youth group would be holding a rally in Mellon Square in downtown Pittsburgh to protest the invasion.
 I bought my first bus ticket.
 We burned a Soviet flag and carried placards calling for the liberation of Czechoslovakia.

-In those days, that youth group provided its new recruits with a wealth of books, magazines, and articles—most notably for me, F. A. Hayek’s The Road to Serfdom, Henry Grady Weaver’s The Mainspring of Human Progress, Henry Hazlitt’s Economics in One Lesson, and a subscription to The Freeman.
+In those days, that youth group provided its new recruits with a wealth of books, magazines, and articles—mostly from a place called FEE, the Foundation for Economic Education: F. A. Hayek’s The Road to Serfdom, Henry Grady Weaver’s The Mainspring of Human Progress, Henry Hazlitt’s Economics in One Lesson, and a subscription to The Freeman.
 The message was simple: If you want to be an effective anticommunist, you had better know something about philosophy and economics.

 Reading all that material taught me some critically important things: